jpt13653903/ALCHA/Wiki/MarkDown/Statements.md

 ### return

-The `return` statement returns from a function, optionally with a value:
+The `return` statement returns from a function.
+If the function was called combinationally, the return statement simply ends evaluation of the rest of the function body (thereby not synthesising the rest of the circuit).
+If the return statement occurs within a clocked structure, the clocked structure goes into an idle state, either waiting for the next call (if it was called from a state machine) or halting until the next system reset (if it was called combinationally).

     :::C++
     num Func(A, B){
-     return A+B;
+     return A+B; // Equivalent to "Func = A+B; return;"
     }
     void Proc(A, B){
      // Do some stuff